-- R605.3 Paragraph R400.13 precludes a firm or a network firm from assuming a management responsibility.
-When providing an internal audit service to an audit client, the firm shall be satisfied that: - (a) The client designates an appropriate and competent resource, who reports to those charged with governance to: - (i) Be responsible at all times for internal audit activities; and - (ii) Acknowledge responsibility for designing, implementing, monitoring and maintaining internal control; - (b) The client reviews, assesses and approves the scope, risk and frequency of the internal audit services; - (c) The client evaluates the adequacy of the internal audit services and the findings resulting from their performance; - (d) The client evaluates and determines which recommendations resulting from internal audit services to implement and manages the implementation process; and

-- (e) The client reports to those charged with governance the significant findings and recommendations resulting from the internal audit services. - Performing part of the client's internal audit activities increases the possibility that individuals within the firm or the network firm providing internal audit services will assume a management responsibility. - 605.3 A2 Examples of internal audit services that involve assuming management responsibilities include: - Setting internal audit policies or the strategic direction of internal audit activities. - Directing and taking responsibility for the actions of the entity's internal audit employees. - Deciding which recommendations resulting from internal audit activities to implement. - Reporting the results of the internal audit activities to those charged with governance on behalf of management. - Performing procedures that form part of the internal control, such as reviewing and approving changes to employee data access privileges. - Taking responsibility for designing, implementing, monitoring and maintaining internal control. - Performing outsourced internal audit services, comprising all or a substantial portion of the internal audit function, where the firm or network firm is responsible for determining the scope of the internal audit work; and might have responsibility for one or more of the matters noted above.
+- Examining financial and operating information by: - Reviewing the means used to identify, measure, classify and report financial and operating information. - Inquiring specifically into individual items including detailed testing of transactions, balances and procedures. - Reviewing the economy, efficiency and effectiveness of operating activities including non-financial activities of an entity. - Reviewing compliance with: - Laws, regulations and other external requirements. - Management policies, directives and other internal requirements. - The scope and objectives of internal audit activities vary widely and depend on the size and structure of the entity and the requirements of management and those charged with governance. - R605.4 When providing an internal audit service to an audit client, the firm shall be satisfied that: - (a) The client designates an appropriate and competent resource, preferably within senior management, to: - (i) Be responsible at all times for internal audit activities; and - (ii) Acknowledge responsibility for designing, implementing, monitoring and maintaining internal control. - (b) The client's management or those charged with governance reviews, assesses and approves the scope, risk and frequency of the internal audit services: - (c) The client's management evaluates the adequacy of the internal audit services and the findings resulting from their performance; - (d) The client's management evaluates and determines which recommendations resulting from internal audit services to implement and manages the implementation process; and - (e) The client's management reports to those charged with governance the significant findings and recommendations resulting from the internal audit services. - Paragraph R600.7 precludes a firm or a network firm from assuming a management responsibility.
+Performing a significant part of the client's internal audit activities increases the possibility that firm or network firm personnel providing internal audit services will assume a management responsibility. - 605.4 A2 Examples of internal audit services that involve assuming management responsibilities include: - Setting internal audit policies or the strategic direction of internal audit activities.